The Forty Foot, along with the nearby Vico Baths, is arguably one of the most famous places to go swimming in Dublin.

 3. Dalkey (20-minute walk)

 Dalkey Castle and Heritage Centre is one of several fortified townhouses that were built in the Middle Ages to store goods offloaded at Dalkey, which was then the port for Dublin.
-You can visit there for living history tours that explore what went on in times gone by.
-There is a wide range of places to eat and drink in the area – restaurants, wine bars, grills and pubs.
+There’s some great pubs in Dalkey, if you fancy a pint, and there’s some excellent restaurants in Dalkey, too.

 4. People’s Park (15-minute walk)